Home / Career Guides / Chiropractor

 How many patients does a chiropractor see in one day?

 Each practice is set up differently for its daily capacity.
-Some chiropractors see as many as 30-40 patients each day.
+Some see as many as 30-40 patients each day.
 The appointment length depends on whether the patient has a treatment plan already and how much time is required for each appointment.
 The typical day will look different for each chiropractor, but many can set their own schedule and the maximum number of patients.

 Do chiropractors make good salaries?

 The salary amounts for chiropractors are significant compared to many other occupations.
 They typically don’t make as much as surgeons and other doctors, but the hours and schedule are less demanding.
-Chiropractors who run their own practice can increase their salaries by bringing on associates and growing their businesses.
+Those who run their own practice can increase their salaries by bringing on associates and growing their businesses.

 What does a chiropractor study for their undergraduate degree?